 Feedback is a hot topic for recruiters.
 There is no such thing as too much feedback.
 The more feedback we have, the better we can do our job and the more efficient we can be in making the right placements.

 But the truth is, we are at the mercy of our clients.
-We can call and send the email asking for information on what they liked and what concerned them about a candidate, but often we can’t get our hands on this coveted information.
+We can call and email asking for information on what they liked and what concerned them about a candidate, but often we can’t get our hands on this coveted information.

 So, when a recruiter says you are not moving forward in the process but doesn’t have specifics as to why, it’s more than likely they did whatever they could to get information – not only for your knowledge, but to help us figure out how to find a more suitable fit for you and for the job we’re filling.

 6. We don’t have anything for you right now.

 While many companies prefer to partner with an agency when it comes to hiring, recruiters don’t get access to every open job.
 We also don’t have control over when positions become available and what types of roles open up.
 Your background may line up well with the kinds of roles we regularly recruit for, but timing is everything.